LGM70/TaskTrack/README.md

 ### Another choice

-If you are willing to donate some money, I will be happy to rent a server and depoly the TaskTrack for you and your team.
+If you are willing to donate some money, I will be happy to rent a server and deploy the TaskTrack for you and your team.

 ### Usage